cch5ng/fe_interview_api_docs/_posts/2019-06-12-post-question-reqs.md

 * Authentication is required.
 The JWT token is sent in the request body.

-* For each question category, an integer shows the number of questions to generate in a new test.
+* For each question category, an integer value shows the number of questions to select (randomly) in a new test.

 ```
 {